-Term Definition - National Legal Framework a) does not affect the right to education and healthy recreation; b) does not risk health and physical integrity, mental health and morality; and c) does not affect development.
-Children under the age of 18 may not perform dangerous or unhealthy work under Article 105 of the Labor Code 912 , Article 38 of the Constitution 913 and Article 2 of Agreement 241 of 2011 914 .
-Minors under the age of 18 are prohibited from engaging in hazardous or exploitive work under Article 55 and 56 of LEPINA 915 .
+Term Definition - National Legal Framework a) does not affect the right to education and healthy recreation;b) does not risk health and physical integrity, mental health and morality; and c) does not affect development. c) does not affect development.
+Children under the age of 18 may not perform dangerous or unhealthy work under Article 105 of the Labor Code , Article 38 of the Constitution and Article 2 of Agreement 241 of 2011 .
+Minors under the age of 18 are prohibited from engaging in hazardous or exploitive work under Article 55 and 56 of LEPINA .
 Under Article 116 of this law, children less than 16 may not perform work that requires great physical strength.
-Under Article 1 of Agreement 241 of 2011 916 , work activities that can cause death or damage the physical integrity, health, safety or morals of children and adolescents are prohibited.
-These activities include: xxxi. mechanical work that involving the lubrication; overhaul or repair of machines or moving mechanisms; xxxii. the use of saws; xxxiii. work involving the sale or carrying of arms; xxxiv. work involving the use of sharp tools (except those used for domestic purposes); xxxv. work underground; xxxvi. work underwater or related to artisanal or industrial fishing underwater; xxxvii. work at high elevations equal to or higher than 1.5 meters; xxxviii. work with explosive, flammable, corrosive or radioactive materials; xxxix. work with unhealthy environments that involve exposure to microorganisms; xl. work in construction, demolition, restoration or conservation of works of infrastructure; xli. work in stevedoring, loading and unloading in seaports and docks; xlii. work that requires great physical efforts, such as loading and operating heavy machinery; xliii. work that demands repetitive efforts, with time constraints and inadequate postures; xiii. work that demands repetitive errors, with time constraints and madequate postures, xliv. work that is carried out in public roadways, roundabouts, or involving getting off and on vehicles in movement; xiv. work that is carried out in public roadways, roundabouts, or informing getting on and on venices in novement, xiv. work that requires permanence, even if transitory, in places where the consumption of tobacco and intoxicating beverages is allowed, as in bars, canteens, liquor stores and including customer service; xlvi. work in which materials with pornographic content are displayed that are sexual or violent or erotic;
+Under Article 1 of Agreement 241 of 2011 , work activities that can cause death or damage the physical integrity, health, safety or morals of children and adolescents are prohibited.
+These activities include: xxxi. mechanical work that involving the lubrication; overhaul or repair of machines or moving mechanisms; xxxii. the use of saws; xxxiii. work involving the sale or carrying of arms; xxxiv. work involving the use of sharp tools (except those used for domestic purposes); xxxv. work underground; xxxvi. work underwater or related to artisanal or industrial fishing underwater; xxxvii. work at high elevations equal to or higher than 1.5 meters; xxxviii. work act light elevations equal to or higher than 1.3 meters, xxxviii. work with explosive, flammable, corrosive or radioactive materials; xxxix. work with unhealthy environments that involve exposure to microorganisms; xl. work in construction, demolition, restoration or conservation of works of infrastructure; xli. work in stevedoring, loading and unloading in seaports and docks; xlii. work that requires great physical efforts, such as loading and operating heavy machinery; xliii. work that demands repetitive efforts, with time constraints and inadequate postures; xliv. work that is carried out in public roadways, roundabouts, or involving getting off and on vehicles in movement; xlv. work that requires permanence, even if transitory, in places where the consumption of tobacco and intoxicating beverages is allowed, as in bars, canteens, liquor stores and including customer service; xlvi. work in which materials with pornographic content are displayed that are sexual or violent or erotic;